Skip to content

 peppy node add ./my_node

-Under the hood, PeppyOS runs apptainer build --fakeroot to produce a .sif (Singularity Image Format) file.
-This replaces the add_cmd step used by process nodes — the entire build happens inside the container according to the %post section of the definition file.
+Under the hood, PeppyOS runs apptainer build during the build phase to produce a .sif (Singularity Image Format) file.
+This replaces the build_cmd step used by process nodes — the entire build happens inside the container according to the %post section of the definition file.

 The resulting .sif file is stored in PeppyOS’s internal storage and is ready to be started.